 An opportunity may exist to secure funding through an equity investment by an existing tourism operator.
 Under such an arrangement the tourism operator may acquire an equity stake in the MECTIP in return for an investment of capital and/or debt finance.
 This option also brings potential benefits through the investor’s knowledge and experience in operating tourism ventures, that would be invaluable for MYAC in establishing and managing the Project operating model.

 It is noted, however, that ordinarily private sector investors adopt an investment mandate that seeks an appropriate commercial return on monies invested.
 While the investment mandates will vary across each funding source, these mandates often require clear and reliable revenue streams that are assured over the long term, and these would need to be clearly defined and articulated by MYAC.
-Some consideration may be given by the investor for potential social benefits or outcomes, however, this would need to be appropriately balance with the commercial returns available.
+Some consideration may be given by the investor for potential social benefits or outcomes, however, this would need to be appropriately balanced with the commercial returns available.

 Some examples of potential tourism investment groups that may be suitable partners for MYAC, include: